a-ws-m/ygo-draft/README.md

 3. Replenish rows/columns with new cards from the pool
 4. Continue until each player has desired number of cards

+### Asynchronous Draft

+In Asynchronous Draft:
+1. Players draft independently at their own pace without needing to coordinate schedules
+2. Each player opens their own packs and selects cards
+3. Once a card is drafted by a player, it's no longer available to others (unless you enable `Allow overlap in player packs`)
+4. Players can join and make picks whenever they have time
+5. Draft continues until all players have completed their selections

 ## Technologies

 - [Svelte](https://svelte.dev/) and [SvelteKit](https://kit.svelte.dev/) - Frontend framework